-Under the NOL Rights Agreement, the Board declared a non-taxable dividend of one preferred share purchase right for each outstanding share of common stock of the Company, each right initially representing the right to purchase one one-thousandth of a share of our Series H Junior Participating Preferred Stock.
-The rights will be exercisable only if a person or group acquires 4.99% or more of Navidea common stock.
-Existing shareholders that beneficially own in excess of 4.99% of Navidea common stock are "grandfathered in" at their current ownership level and the rights then become exercisable if any of those stockholders acquire an additional 0.5% or more of Navidea common stock.
-If the rights become exercisable, all holders of rights, other than the person or group triggering the rights, will be entitled to purchase Navidea common stock at a 50 percent discount or the Company may exchange each right held by such holders for five shares of common stock (the "Exchange Ratio").
+Under the NOL Rights Agreement, the Board declared a non-taxable dividend of one preferred share purchase right for each outstanding share of Common Stock of the Company, each right initially representing the right to purchase one one-thousandth of a share of our Series H Junior Participating Preferred Stock.
+The rights will be exercisable only if a person or group acquires 4.99% or more of Navidea Common Stock.
+Existing shareholders that beneficially own in excess of 4.99% of Navidea Common Stock are "grandfathered in" at their current ownership level and the rights then become exercisable if any of those stockholders acquire an additional 0.5% or more of Navidea Common Stock at a 50 percent discount or the Company may exchange each right held by such holders for five shares of Common Stock (the "Exchange Ratio").
 Rights held by the person or group triggering the rights will become void and will not be exercisable.
 The Board has the discretion to exempt any person or group from the provisions of the NOL Rights Agreement.

-On January 10, 2023, the Board approved the First Amendment to Section 382 Rights Agreement ("NOL Rights Agreement Amendment"), which reduced the Exchange Ratio from five shares of common stock per right to three shares of common stock per right.
+On January 10, 2023, the Board approved the First Amendment to Section 382 Rights Agreement ("NOL Rights Agreement Amendment"), which reduced the Exchange Ratio from five shares of Common Stock per right to three shares of Common Stock per right.
 No other terms of the NOL Rights Agreement were amended.